Sarah Crowther QC

 - South Eastern Circuit Committee Member

-Sarah Crowther is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
+Sarah Crowther QC is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
 If you are not satisfied with the service provided, please click here.

 Areas of Law